 Our Mission

-The Loch Johnson Society is a student-led, non-partisan foreign policy group at UGA that aims to shape future world leaders and practitioners by engaging in dialogue surrounding international security and trade.
+The Loch Johnson Society is a student-led, non-partisan foreign policy journal at UGA that aims to shape future world leaders and practitioners by engaging in dialogue surrounding international security and trade.
+To this end, our members create policy briefs, articles, weekly briefings, and other forms of media intended to highlight critical foreign affairs issues.

 Dr. Loch K. Johnson